SKAHP/One-Engi/kant-on-testimony.md

 analysis in terms of knowledge rather than in terms of some substitute notion, such

-as conjectural belief: ‘Where knowledge is possible, is itself already a matter of
+as conjectural belief: ‘**Where knowledge is possible, is itself already a matter of**

-knowledge’26, and determining the scope of testimonial knowledge is, as we shall see,
+**knowledge’,** and determining the scope of testimonial knowledge is, as we shall see,

 a challenge Kant does not shy away from.

-An obligation to trust?
+_**An obligation to trust?**_

 Merely pointing out that testimonial knowledge is possible, however, clearly does not

-yet determine the extent to which we are to place trust in other people’s testimony.
+yet determine the extent to which **we are to place trust in other people’s testimony**.

-Thus, in addition to the symmetry thesis, a second \(and, as we shall see shortly,
+Thus, in **addition to the symmetry thesis, a second \(and, as we shall see shortly,**

-distinctly ‘Kantian’\) argument is required.
-It consists in establishing a presumptive
+**distinctly ‘Kantian’\) argument is required.**

-principle regarding the acceptance of testimony.
-Present-day discussions tend to
+** **It consists in establishing a presumptiveprinciple regarding the acceptance of testimony.

-assimilate the problem of testimonial knowledge to the problem of epistemic

-justification, thereby emphasising the recipient’s perspective and what one might call

-his ‘presumptive right’ to accept testimony as true \(provided certain enabling
+Present-day discussions tend to assimilate the problem of testimonial knowledge to the problem of epistemic justification, thereby emphasising the recipient’s perspective and what one might call his ‘presumptive right’ to accept testimony as true \(provided certain enabling

-conditions hold, such as the absence of possible defeaters\).27 By contrast, Kant’s
+conditions hold, such as the absence of possible defeaters\).
+By contrast, Kant’s

 presumptive principle does not so much establish a ‘presumptive right’ as a